mohamedgamal-MG/alx-system_engineering-devops/0x14-mysql/README.md

-this read me file for sql in servier
+.this read me file for sql in servier